Iran–Japan relations

-History: From the Meiji Restoration to the end of World War II (1868-1945)
+Meiji Restoration through World War II (1868-1945)

 In 1878, Takeaki Enomoto, a Japanese envoy to the Russian Empire, officially had an audience with King Naser al-Din Shah of the Qajar Iran in St. Petersburg.
-In 1880, a delegation with Masaharu Yoshida, a ministry of foreign affairs, was the first Japanese to set foot in Persia, and in Tehran, he had an audience with Naser al-Din Shah and obtained permission to trade.
+In 1880, a delegation with Masaharu Yoshida, a ministry of foreign affairs, was the first Japanese person to set foot in Persia, and in Tehran, he had an audience with Naser al-Din Shah and obtained permission to trade.
 However, formal diplomatic relations were not established until 1926 after the establishment of the Pahlavi dynasty.
 In 1935, the Pahlavi dynasty changed its name from Persia to Iran.
 The Japan-Iran Friendship Treaty was signed in 1939, as was Spain, Sweden, and Switzerland, which remained neutral in World War II, partly because King Reza Shah was pro-Germany.
 In addition, a sincere relationship was established with Japan.
 After the outbreak of the Great East Asia War (Pacific War), Iran declared neutrality, but it was extremely difficult for Iran, which had already received explicit internal affairs interference from Britain and the Soviet Union, to maintain its neutrality.
 Back in August–September 1941, British and Soviet troops overrun Iran's territory and forcibly deposed Reza Shah, a pro-German and politically skilled man, and made a young and easy-to-use Crown Prince Mohammad a new monarch.
 The British and Soviet Union kept interfering Iran and would not stop doing so.
 As a result of these diplomatic pressures, Iran broke diplomatic relations with Japan in April 1942 and declared war on the Axis powers, including Japan, on February 28, 1945.
 After that, in August 1945, Japan accepted the Potsdam Declaration and surrendered without restoring diplomatic relations between Japan and Iran.